 My husband raved about it.
 I toasted some diced zucchini as a topping, oh my God, alongside some garlic Ezekiel bread, and I was in heaven.
 It was unbelievably filling too!
 If you are a lover of zucchini…or have an obsession…then you will love this soup.
 It is rich in flavor and has a nice kick from the jalapeños.
 Usingbits all amount of red bell pepper gives a stunning pumpkin color to the soup…you wouldn’t even know you’re eating zucchini!
 It’s smooth, creamy and delicious!

-6 1/2 heaping cups peeled and diced zucchini (1/2 cup separated for garnish)
+- 6 1/2 heaping cups peeled and diced zucchini, about 4-5 zucchini (1/2 cup separated for garnish)

-6 jalapeño slices chopped from jar (use 4 or 5 if you don’t want it spicy)
+- 6 jalapeño slices chopped from jar (use 4 or 5 if you don’t want it overly spicy)

 Peel and dice the zucchini and reserve 1/2 cup for garnish later.
 Mince the garlic and chop the bell pepper and jalapenos as well.
 Add the olive oil to a large pot over medium low heat.
 Add the zucchini, bell pepper, cumin, salt and pepper.
 Stir and cook for 5 minutes, stirring often.
 Add the garlic and cook 10 minutes more, stirring occasionally.
 Add the jalapeños and vegetable broth and bring to a boil.
 Once boiling, turn the heat to simmer and cook 5-10 more minutes until most of the liquid has evaporated.
 Turn off the heat and add the lemon juice.
 Pour the soup into a blender very carefully, it’s hot!
 Place a towel over the lid, for added protection, and blend until smooth and creamy.
 Add a little more broth if you want to thin out the soup.